Writing a lambda calculus interpeter in a new language and an old language

 I thought I'd have a much harder time than expected, but once you accept Zig's hubris and design it's a very powerful and self-contained language!
 I have not even tested the integrated fuzzer yet.
 I feel like I could be more productive in Zig after this experiment rather than C, where you get the same problems but awkward tools to solve them.

 The program I picked was intentionally adverse to Zig's imperative style and very easy in Haskell, and despite this I really enjoyed the experience.
+I'd like to refactor the whole Zig implementation to a pointer-free one (or something more Zigg-y).
+Unsurprisingly inefficiencies are much more evident than in the Haskell version.

 Next Up